Gabirel/Gabirel.github.io/README.md

 Long Haul is a minimal jekyll theme built with SASS / GULP / BROWSERSYNC / AUTOPREFIXER and focuses on long form blog posts.
 It is meant to be used as a starting point for a jekyll blog/website.

+This version is modified based on Long Haul.

 If you really enjoy Long Haul and want to give me credit somewhere on the internet send or tweet out your experience with Long Haul and tag me [@brianmaierjr](https://twitter.com/brianmaierjr).

 #### [View Demo](http://brianmaierjr.com/long-haul)